guillermovillanuevabenito/guillermovillanuevabenito.github.io/index.md

 title: Hi!
 ---

-I'm a mathematics and engineering physics graduate from the Interdisciplinary Higher Education Center (CFIS) at the Universitat Politècnica de Catalunya (UPC).
+I'm Guillermo Villanueva Benito, a mathematics and engineering physics graduate from the Interdisciplinary Higher Education Center (CFIS) at the Universitat Politècnica de Catalunya (UPC).
 Currently, I'm a master’s student from the Master’s degree in Advanced Mathematics and Mathematical Engineering (MAMME) at UPC.

 I'm very interested in applications of mathematics and engineering to real-world problems.
 Particularly, in data science, machine learning, operations research and optimization.